 Perth's creative spirit also extends to the arts, with Perth's Classic Theatre Festival demonstrating that great theatre need not be limited to major metropolises.
 A professional theatre company, the Classic Theatre Festival put on shows, walking tours and events throughout the summer.
-(Receive 20% off a Perth Classic Theatre Festival mainstage show or walking play on presentation of this guide.
-For more information visit classic theatre.ca.)

-You can discover a little more of the history of the town with a visit to the Perth Museum (Receive 10% off in the gift shop on presentation of this guide.)
-The museum, located in a historic sandstone mansion, allows you to delve into the town's fascinating history - from its foundation as a military settlement to its role as the setting for the final fatal duel in Canada!
-Perth was also the home of 'Big Ben', an iconic Canadian show jumping horse that captured the Canadian imagination in the late 1980s and early 90s.
+You can discover a little more of the history of the town with a visit to the Perth Museum.
+The museum, located in a historic sandstone mansion, allows you to delve into the town's fascinating history - from its foundation as a military settlement to its role as the setting for the final fatal duel in Canadal Perth was also the home of 'Big Ben', an iconic Canadian show jumping horse that captured the Canadian imagination in the late 1980s and early 90s.
 You'll find a statue commemorating him set among the tranquil five acres of Stewart Park.
-(Discover a list of events in Perth at perth.ca/calendar, Call for visitor information: 1-866-326-19471.)

 AMENITIES: Beer Store, LCBO and groceries